UlyssesZh/UlyssesZh.github.io/_posts/2022-11-18-supersonic-overhead.md

 Suppose a supersonic airplane has Mach number $M$ (Mach number is the speed divided by sound speed).
 It flies horizontally.
-At some time, it fly past over your head at height $h$.
+At some time, it flies past over your head at height $h$.
 What is the distance between you and it when you have just heard it?

-Suppose the time when the airplane fly past over your head is $t=0$;
+Suppose the time when the airplane flies past over your head is $t=0$;
 the sound speed is $v$.
 Then, the motion of the airplane is